 - 3 whole bay leaves

-- 1/2 cup green onions, sliced into rounds and divided (about half a cup)
+- 5 whole green onions, sliced into rounds and divided (about half a cup)

-- In a large dutch oven or stock pot over medium heat, add your olive oil and then sauté your leeks, onions, carrots, jalapeños and green bell peppers with a good pinch of salt until softened.
+- In a large dutch oven or stock pot over medium heat, add your olive oil and then sauté your leeks, onions, carrots, celery, jalapeños, and bell peppers with a good pinch of salt until softened.
 This should take around 7-10 minutes.
-Once softened, add in garlic and dried seasonings and cook until garlic is fragrant, about 30 seconds.
+Once softened, add in garlic and dried seasonings and cook until garlic is fragrant - about 30 seconds.

 - Now, add in your vegetable broth, crushed tomatoes, lemon juice, and bay leaves.
 Bring to a boil, then reduce to a simmer and cover for 15-20 minutes, until vegetables are cooked to your liking.

 - Once your veggies are nice and soft, remove bay leaves and discard them.
-Stir in some cilantro, parsley, green onions and fresh spinach to wilt.
+Stir in some cilantro, parsley, green onions, and fresh spinach to wilt.
 This should only take a few minutes.
-Taste, adjust seasonings and dig in, and top with more fresh green onions, cilantro and parsley to taste.
+Taste, adjust seasonings and dig in, and top with more fresh green onions, cilantro, and parsley to taste.
+Serve and enjoy!

 These nutrition facts are provided as a courtesy and are only estimates.
 We cannot guarantee the accuracy.